QBayLogic/benchmark-compilation/docs/index.md

-__TL;DR The Intel Core i7-8700K is 20%-30% faster than the AMD Ryzen 7 2700X at Haskell compile workloads, and performs 7%-19% better in terms of performance per Euro.__
+__TL;DR The Intel Core i7-8700K is 20%-30% faster than the AMD Ryzen 7 2700X at Haskell compile workloads, and performs 7%-19% better in terms of performance per Euro when you buy a completely new system.
+The AMD Ryzen 7 2700X is 2%-7% better in terms of performance per Euro when you're upgrading from a DDR3 system.__

 __This is a blog post about pitting different CPUs against each other where compiling Haskell projects is the benchmarked workload; it is *not* about benchmarking Haskell programs, profiling in order to improve the run-time of your Haskell program, improving GHC to lower compile times, etc.__